jayant413/go_india_advisor_assignment/README.md

 https://go-india-advisor-assignment.vercel.app/

-### Description :
+### Description:

-This project is created using next.js framework as a assignment from go india advisor.
+This project was created using the Next.js framework as an assignment from the Go India Advisor.

-### Instructions :
+Instructions:

-To run this project you can fork and clone the repository .
+To run this project, you can fork and clone the repository.
-After getting access in your preferred IDE.
+After getting access to your preferred IDE,
 Ex.
 VS code

-Run following command to install required libraries.
+Run the following command to install the required libraries:

 ```
 npm install